-Although the City Board of Elections has conducted voting machine demonstrations and held a public hearing to allow comment from the public, at present the prospect of meeting the courtordered implementation of new voting machines by the September 2009 election is dubious.
-As of early March, the State Board of Elections still had not certified any machines, making it impossible for any local board to select, procure and test them.
+Although the City Board of Elections has conducted voting machine demonstrations and will hold a public hearing to allow comment from the public, at present the prospect of meeting the court-ordered implementation of new voting machines by the September 2009 election is dubious.
+As of this writing in early March, the State Board of Elections has still not certified any machines, making it impossible for any local board to select, procure and test them.
 Similarly delayed is the required training for voting machine technicians and poll workers, as well as necessary public education efforts.
 The Board's executive staff is highly concerned that due to circumstances clearly beyond its control, the agency will be out of compliance with the mandates of the Department of Justice, the federal courts, or both.
 According to the City Board, these entities are aware of these compliance issues (but oddly silent on them) since the State Board of Elections is mandated to submit weekly status reports to them.